ExchangeServices/API/Person API/Person API - Readme.txt

         - More attributes in person information
         - Extended delta handling, including changes in contact informations
         - Getting person information for a list of persons

+3.0.0 Following changes has been done:
+    - The privacy field for persons has changed type